laminas/laminas-form/docs/book/v3/form-element-manager.md

 - Create forms, fieldsets and elements with all dependencies like validators and filters.
 - Can create forms, fieldsets and elements with name and options.
 - Can provide elements, fieldsets and forms without prior registration.
-- Fetches hydrators and input filters from the application's service container and add them to a form or a fieldset.
+- Fetches hydrators and input filters from the application's service container and adds them to a form or a fieldset.
-- Allows to override existing elements or to extend them.
+- Allows overriding existing elements or extending them.

 > INFO: **Stand-Alone Usage**
 > The following examples show the basics of the form element manager using stand-alone usage.